 Biography

-Benjamin O’Brien (PhD) is a researcher and composer working in the interdisciplinary fields of psychoacoustics, human movement, and language processing.
-His research centers on multisensory integration with a focus on auditory processing of sonification, voice perception, and speech pathology.
-He holds degrees in composition, mechanical and physical engineering, and mathematics from the University of Florida (PhD), Aix-Marseille University (MS), Mills College (MA), and the University of Virginia (BA).
-As a researcher, Benjamin has worked closely with Jean-François Bonastre, Christophe Bourdin, and Christine Meunier, and as a composer with Fred Frith, Paul Koonce, and Roscoe Mitchell.
-His work has been presented at numerous international conferences and festivals, including INTERSPEECH, International Computer Music Conference, and Festival Mixtur.
-His research has been published by Oxford University Press, Springer, and Routledge, among others.
-He has held research positions at the Institut des Sciences du Mouvement and Laboratoire Parole et Langage (AMU / CNRS).
-He currently lives in Marseille, where he is a post-doctorate researcher at the Laboratoire Informatique d’Avignon (Université d’Avignon) and a member of the Big Band du CNRS de Marseille.
+Benjamin O’Brien (PhD) is a data scientist working at the intersection of psychoacoustics, human movement, and informatics.
+His interests lie in auditory perception (speech, AR), kinematic performance (golf, cycling), and modelling (statistical, ML).
+He holds degrees in composition, mechanical and physical engineering, and mathematics from the University of Florida, Aix-Marseille University, Mills College, and the University of Virginia.
+As an engineer, Benjamin has worked closely with Jean-François Bonastre, Christophe Bourdin, and Christine Meunier, and as a composer with Fred Frith, Paul Koonce, and Roscoe Mitchell.
+His work has been published and presented at international conferences, including INTERSPEECH, Cognitive Science Society, and International Computer Music Conference.
+He has held engineering positions at the Institut des Sciences du Mouvement, Laboratoire Parole et Langage, and the Laboratoire Informatique d’Avignon.
+He currently lives and works in Marseille, where is a member of the Big Band du CNRS de Marseille.

 CV (music)